Midwest Road Trips

 Hiking in Scotts Bluff

 Take a hike during your visit to Scotts Bluff.
-Hiking gives families a chance to explore the summit or take a one-way hike back to the Visitor Center.
+Hiking allows families to explore the summit or take a one-way hike back to the Visitor Center.

 • North Overlook Trail is a paved .5-mile (.8 km) loop.
 Moderate.